 Hunder checked the burner under the hot plate and gave the eternal gumbo a quick stir.
 He knew he didn’t need to bother.
 The stew had been bubbling away on the gas ring for decades.
 New ingredients were regularly added and stirred into it.
 Bringing the older ingredients back to the top of the pot.
 Before a steaming ladleful was splatted into a bowl and handed to the latest customer.
 Who would generally give the contents a cursory glance before wondering ‘Why the hell do I come in here?’

 The old man who’d owned the greasy spoon before Hunder, had been adamant that it was still the same stew he’d made years before.
 Hunder had always suspected that somewhere in that pot there was indeed a remnant ingredient from the gumbo’s genesis.
 Years ago, he’d worried that one day he was going to serve it to some unsuspecting punter.
 Who, having taken a bite, would then scream and mutate right in front of his eyes.
 Yet the constitutions of the local stall keepers had so far proven more than a match for any potentially antediluvian ingredient.

 Out of force of habit Hunder stirred.
 The same as he’d always done and the same as the old man had done every morning and every night for who knows how long.

 But today would be the last day.
 Today the eternal gumbo would cease to be.

-Hunder waved goodbye to a group of market traders who’d just finished the nightshift and were on their way home.
-Their seats had been taken almost immediately by regular customers from the day shift who were looking for something substantial in their stomachs before they took up their stalls.
+Hunder waved goodbye to a group of market traders who’d finished the nightshift and were on their way home.
+Their seats had been taken almost immediately by regular customers from the day shift.
+Who were looking for something substantial in their stomachs before they took up their stalls.

 The Quads market did not sleep.